What should be done after the Hong Kong company is established?

 Opening a company bank account: traditional banks vs virtual banks.

-Opening a company bank account is the top priority task after establishment.
-Required documents include the company registration certificate, business registration certificate, articles of association, identification documents and address proof of directors and shareholders.
-Traditional bank approvals usually take 4-8 weeks, while virtual banks can complete account opening in a few days.
+Opening a company bank account is the top priority after establishment.
+Required documents include the company registration certificate, business registration certificate, articles of association, identification and address proof of directors and shareholders.
+Traditional bank approvals usually take 4–8 weeks, while virtual banks can complete account opening in a few days.

 For companies with cross-border business, it is recommended to prioritize banks that support multiple currencies and international remittances.
 Some banks have stricter account opening reviews for new companies, so preparing complete business description documents in advance can significantly increase the success rate.